-I have not done a scientific study, this is just my opinion.
-In my experience with dyscalculia, most students have a poor math foundation.
+Most dyscalculia students I've worked with have poor math foundations.
 This poor math foundation is supported by the diagnosis.
 Accommodations are given that allow the student to skip important foundational skills.
 To parents that have a child with a dyscalculia diagnosis: I’m not saying you were misdiagnosed.
 I just want to share my experience, which could easily differ from yours.

 For example, many dyscalculia students receive a calculator accommodation in their IEP.
 As a result, they don't memorize multiplication tables.
 I find this to be a disservice to the student, as there will be times as an adult when they need to know these.
 I’m not saying calculator accommodation is a bad thing.
 I am saying everyone should learn their multiplication tables.
 The calculator can then be used on more complex multiplication and division problems.

 Furthermore, the student will be embarrassed that they don’t know their tables.
 They will do their best to hide this fact from their fellow peers.
 This will only get worse in upper-level high school math classes.
 I believe that all students have the ability to memorize multiplication tables.
 Only when you use the diagnosis as an excuse does that students end up not knowing them.

 In our experience almost all math issues stem from unmastered fundamental skills.
 These skills are first presented around the 4th to 7th grades.
 The most frequently missed skills are fractions, negative numbers, and basic one and two-step algebra.
 Every dyscalculia student I’ve worked with had not mastered these skills and was given accommodations such that they didn't have to.
 These students lose all confidence in math, and without confidence in math, you’re sunk.

 Ways to manage Dyscalculia